MysterDru/api-source-generator-session/README.md

 # Generated API Controllers With Roslyn Generators

-This repository contains the sample solution to accompany my talk: **Stop Copy Pasting Code!
+This repository contains the sample solution(s) to accompany my talk: **Stop Copy Pasting Code!
 Use Source Generators Instead".

-The solution is composed of a generator project and .net8 sample web api app built on top of the [Northwinds Sample Database](https://github.com/microsoft/sql-server-samples/blob/master/samples/databases/northwind-pubs/readme.md).
+The solutions contain 2 variants of a web api project built on top of the [Northwinds Sample Database](https://github.com/microsoft/sql-server-samples/blob/master/samples/databases/northwind-pubs/readme.md).
 If you want to run the Web Api you will need to setup and deploy the database.
 There is a schema and data seeder script in the [Database](./src/Database/) directory.
-However, the source generator will work without running the API.
-Be sure to update the connection string as appropriate in `appsettings.json`.
+If you want to run either API,  be sure to update the connection strings as appropriate in `appsettings.json`.

+### Before

+The before solution contains code without a source generator.
+Each controller and service are implemented manually.

+### After

+The after solution contains code with a source generator.
 The included source generator is designed to allow composing a data access service with interfaces that are directly associated to an API Controller structure.

 To use, decorate a service class with an attribute: